serodriguez68/authz/README.md

 ```

 ##### `apply_authz_scopes`
-When retrieving collections from classes that are **scopable by something** we can retrieve only the instances
+We can scope down the retrieval of collections to comply  with the user's scoping rules using the
-the `current_user`'s roles have access to using the `apply_authz_scopes` method.
+`apply_authz_scopes` method.

-For example, if we want to retrieve the `Reports` that are within the `current_user`'role's scoping rules for
+For example, if we want to retrieve the `Reports` that are within the `current_user` role's scoping rules for
 `City` and `Department`:

 ```ruby